WESTERN SUBTERANNEAN TERMITES

-Our preferred method for subterranean termite treatment is to apply an undetectable treatment in which termites cannot see, smell, taste, or avoid.
+Our preferred method for western subterranean termites is to apply an undetectable treatment in which termites cannot see, smell, taste, or avoid.

-The termites continue their normal routine while they come in contact with the treatment and spread the treatment within the colony like a disease.
+The western subterranean termites continue their normal routine while they come in contact with the treatment and spread the treatment within the colony like a disease.

 What we do

-A-1 Bonded Termite specializes in safe and effective termite removal treatments.
+A-1 Bonded Termite specializes in safe and effective western subterranean termites removal treatments.
 When taking care of your termite problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

 A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.